thewhitetulip/build-app-with-python-antitextbook/manuscript/02-more-about-language.md

 print("not in the scope of the IF block") print("not in the scope of the IF block")
 ```
-This means, all lines except the last two lie in the if block.
+All lines except the last two are in the scope of the `if` block.

-Consider these steps in finding the scope of each statement:
+#### How to find scope?
 1. After a construct which ends with a colon (if/for/while/try/except), calculate the number of spaces in the immediate next line.
 In this example, it is `four spaces`.
 The first `[]` block.
 1. Every line below this line which has `four spaces` at the start until we get a line which **doesn't** have four spaces is in the if block.

-> Note: Having indentation **without** a if/for/while/elif block is a syntax error, for instance, you can't do the following:
+> Note: Having indentation **without** an if/for/while/elif block is a syntax error, for instance, you can't do the following:

 ```python
 if a > 1: